PolyhedralDev/TerraWiki/pages/tutorials/Quick-Start-Guide-for-Fabric.md

 [XX:XX:XX] [main/INFO]: Loaded config pack "DEFAULT" vX.X.X by dfsek in XXXX.XXms.
 ```

-This means that the plugin has loaded successfully, and that the *default* **Configuration Pack** has been unpacked and
+This means that the mod has loaded successfully, and that the *default* **Configuration Pack** has been unpacked and
 loaded correctly without issues.

 ###### TROUBLESHOOTING INSTALLATION

->If the plugin, or `DEFAULT` pack failed to load, console will display an error message outlining what went wrong.
+>If the mod, or `DEFAULT` pack failed to load, the logs will display an error message outlining what went wrong.
 Be
 >sure to read through the error and double check if you have made a mistake anywhere.
 >
->If you are unable to install plugin successfully, and have attempted to fix any issues yourself, please feel free to
+>If you are unable to install the mod successfully, and have attempted to fix any issues yourself, please feel free to
 >shoot us a message on our [Discord server](https://discord.gg/PXUEbbF) and provide any relevant error logs!

-### Setting up a World
+### Setting up a World on a Fabric server

 Here we will be replacing the server's default world with a new Terra world.
 Because we are working with changes to worlds **ensure that you have made the necessary backups before making any destructive